dylanR96/individuellt_projekt_Airbean_API/README.md

 Go to the "Body" tab (in Postman or Insomnia).
 Select "JSON" as the format.
 Paste your JSON structure into the json field.

+To change a product, add the id, title, desc and price of the item you want to change.
+If you don't want to change a field, just add the same information as present on the menu.

 Example of JSON structure for changing a product: